Jump to topic

 Side effects of Lexapro include:

-Few studies have been conducted on the interaction between alcohol and antidepressants, so the negative interactions and side effects are not known conclusively.
+Few studies have been conducted on the interaction between alcohol and drugs that treat depression.
+The negative interactions and side effects are not known conclusively.
 Some studies suggest that light to moderate drinking is safe on some antidepressants, whereas drinking alcohol on other types of antidepressants can cause adverse reactions.

-In limited studies of SSRIs like Lexapro, researchers found no serious interactions when consumed with moderate alcohol doses.
+In limited studies of selective serotonin reuptake inhibitors like Lexapro, researchers found no serious interactions when consumed with moderate alcohol doses.
 In another clinical trial, Lexapro did not increase the cognitive and motor effects of drinking alcohol.

-The FDA and drug manufacturers do not recommend drinking alcohol while taking Lexapro for lack of definitive evidence of its safety, and with the assumption that antidepressants may enhance the effects of alcohol.
+The FDA and drug manufacturers do not recommend drinking alcohol while taking Lexapro for lack of definitive evidence of its safety.
+They also assume that antidepressants may enhance the effects of alcohol.

 However, some doctors do allow their patients occasional to moderate drinking while on Lexapro.